Fast Track Housing Package

 AB 1294 requires the Department of Housing and Community Development to create a standardized housing entitlement application that every city and county must accept, ensuring clarity and consistency in the housing approvals process.

-Status: This bill is set to be heard in the Assembly Appropriations Committee on May 14th.
+Status: This bill is set to be heard in Senate Local Government on July 16th.

 - Fact Sheet